Patreon/platform-documentation/source/includes/_oauth.md

 Parameter | Description
 --------- | -----------
-code | Used to fetch access tokens for the session that just signed in with Patreon. state | Trasnparently appended from the state param you provided in your initial link in Step 2.
+code | Used to fetch access tokens for the session that just signed in with Patreon. state | Transparently appended from the state param you provided in your initial link in Step 2.

 ## Step 4 - Validating Receipt of the OAuth Token